neulab/SWE-Playground/README.md

 ---

 Results demonstrate that SWE-Playground trains agents to achieve strong performance across various benchmarks using a significantly smaller dataset, and trajectories across different tasks mutually enhance performance on a single benchmark.
-Further analysis substantiates the high data efficiency of our approach, with scaling trends suggesting the potential for even greater performance gains as resources increase.
+Further analysis substantiates the high data efficiency of our approach, with our trajectories containing dense training signal and exhibiting a execution-based softward development paradigm.

 <div align="center">
   <img src="./assets/table.png" alt="Pipeline-1" width="100%">